Gentle Wisdom Tooth Removal

 "With our careful and advanced techniques, your recovery can be quick and comfortable."

-To determine your need for wisdom tooth removal, Dr. Stofer or Dr. Hemphill will carefully examine your teeth and jaws.
-They will take advanced images using the Planmeca ProMax® 3D Max imaging system.
+To determine your need for wisdom tooth removal, Dr. Stofer will carefully examine your teeth and jaws.
+We will take advanced images using the Planmeca ProMax® 3D Max imaging system.
 With these high-definition images, your dentist can determine whether you have enough room for your wisdom teeth.
 He can also plan an extraction involving minimal impact to your jaw.

 Wisdom tooth removal is often necessary, but you can depend on us to only recommend this and other treatments if you truly need them.